nlkitai/nlux/README.md

 Wondering what it means to use software licensed under MPL 2.0?
 Learn more on [MPL 2.0 FAQ](https://www.mozilla.org/en-US/MPL/2.0/FAQ/).
-Please read the full license text in the [LICENSE](../LICENSE) file for details.
+Please read the full license text in the [LICENSE](LICENSE) file for details.

 ## About The Project 👨‍💻

-The project fits under the umbrella of [NLKit](https://nlkit.com), a suite of tools and libraries for building conversational AI applications. `NLUX` is the first project in the NLKit suite, with more to come.
+This open-source project fits under the umbrella of [NLKit](https://nlkit.com), a suite of tools and libraries for building conversational AI applications. `NLUX` is the first project in the NLKit suite, with more to come.

 The project is being led by [Salmen Hichri](https://github.com/salmenus), a senior software engineer with over a decade of experience building user interfaces and developer tools at companies like Amazon and Goldman Sachs, and contributions to open-source projects.